Tariff and Rate Volatility Impact on CRE Construction 2026

 The Three Transmission Channels

-1. Direct Materials Pressure
+1. Direct materials pressure

-2. Financing and Hedging Pressure
+2. Financing and hedging pressure

-3. Pipeline Suppression
+3. Pipeline suppression

-| Asset class | Main exposure | Practical implication |
+| Asset type | Main pressure | What changes in practice |

 |---|---|---|

-| Data centers | Highest copper and power-equipment intensity | Demand stays strong, but only the best-powered and best-capitalized projects clear |
+| Data centers | Copper, electrical gear, and huge power-equipment intensity | Only the best-capitalized and best-powered projects keep moving cleanly |

-| Office and retail new build | Lower near-term relevance because the pipelines are already thin | The bigger implication is that adaptive reuse stays more attractive than ground-up delivery in many markets |
+| Office and retail ground-up | Lower pipeline importance because starts were already thin | Adaptive reuse often stays more attractive than new construction |

-What Actually Needs Updating in Underwriting
+What Underwriting Actually Needs To Change

-Procurement now belongs in the IC memo
+Procurement belongs in the investment case

-Current Underwriting Posture
+Current Posture

 Best For